skvadrik/re2c/src/about/about.rst

 acknowledgement somewhere (documentation, research report, etc.) would be appreciated.

-re2c is distributed with no warranty whatever.
+re2c is distributed with no warranty whatsoever.
 The code is certain to contain errors.
 Neither the author nor any contributor takes responsibility for any consequences of its use.